econoalchemist/SeedSigner/03_Hardware.md

 - EU/UK delivery available from [GoBrrr](https://www.gobrrr.me/product/seedsigner-lilpill-case/?v=7516fd43adaa), [DIYNodes](https://diynodes.com/product/seedsigner-3d-printed-orange-pill-case/), & [AnchorHodl](https://anchorhodl.com/product/retro-pill-case-for-seedsigner)

 ## Raspberry Pi Camera & Cable
 The camera is a 5MP OV5647 Sensor, 30 FPS, 2592x1944 resolution video camera module designed for a range of RaspberryPis.
 The working voltage is 1.7vdc ~ 3vdc.
 This module measures 25mm x 24mm x 9mm.
-The camera ships with a protective film over the lense, be sure to remove this prior to assembly.
+The camera ships with a protective film over the lens, be sure to remove this prior to assembly.
 ![](assets/hardware03.jpg)

 ![](assets/hardware04.jpg)